MarlonPerezR/Portfolio/README.md

 ├── README.md
 └── .gitignore

-## 🚀 Secciones del Portfolio
+## 🚀 Portfolio Sections

-1. **Header/Navegación** - Menú de navegación con enlaces suaves
+1. **Header/Navigation** - Navigation menu with smooth links
-2. **Hero** - Presentación personal con foto y descripción
+2. **Hero** - Personal presentation with photo and description
-3. **Sobre Mí** - Información académica y profesional
-4. **Proyectos** - Galería de proyectos desarrollados
+3. **About Me** - Academic and professional information
+4. **Projects** - Gallery of developed projects
-5. **Skills** -
+5. **Skills** - Technology carousel and detailed skills description
-   - Carrusel de tecnologías
-   - Descripción detallada de habilidades
-6. **Contacto** - Información de contacto y formulario
+6. **Contact** - Contact information and form
-7. **Footer** - Información de derechos
+7. **Footer** - Copyright information

-## 🎯 Funcionalidades Principales
+## 🎯 Main Features

-### Navegación
+### Navigation
-- Menú responsive con enlaces a todas las secciones
-- Scroll suave al hacer clic en los enlaces
+- Responsive menu with links to all sections
+- Smooth scroll when clicking on links

-### Botón Flotante
+### Floating Button
-- Botón "Volver arriba" que aparece al hacer scroll
-- Animación suave al hacer clic
+- "Back to top" button that appears when scrolling
+- Smooth animation when clicked

-### Carrusel de Skills
+### Skills Carousel
-- Animación infinita de tecnologías
-- Iconos de Devicon para representar cada tecnología
+- Infinite technology animation
+- Devicon icons to represent each technology

-## 📧 Contacto
+## 📧 Contact

 **Email:** perezmarlon.dev@gmail.com

-## 👨‍💻 Sobre el Desarrollador
+## 👨‍💻 About the Developer

-**Marlon Pérez** - Estudiante de Ingeniería de Software en la Universidad Manuela Beltrán.
-Desarrollador en formación con interés en crear soluciones prácticas y bien estructuradas.
-Enfocado en fortalecer habilidades como desarrollador aplicando buenas prácticas de programación.
+**Marlon Pérez** - Software Engineering student at Universidad Manuela Beltrán.
+Developer in training with interest in creating practical and well-structured solutions.
+Focused on strengthening development skills by applying good programming practices.

-## 📄 Licencia
+## 📄 License

-Este proyecto es de uso personal. © 2025 Marlon Pérez - Todos los derechos reservados.
+This project is for personal use. © 2025 Marlon Pérez - All rights reserved.

-*¿Interesado en colaborar? ¡No dudes en contactarme!*
+---

+*Interested in collaborating?
+Don't hesitate to contact me!*